-ExitEvent is also building a massive, nationwide startup network, to which it offers directories and profiles, event calendars, startup-only message boards, a discounted services marketplace, and a startup need fulfillment area.
+ExitEvent is also building a nationwide startup network, to which it offers directories and profiles, event calendars, startup-only message boards, a discounted services marketplace, and a startup need fulfillment area.

 Offline features include the ExitEvent Startup Social, a monthly entrepreneur-and-investor-only "anti-networking" event that is attended by 100-200 people, and the bi-weekly ExitEvent Office Hours, an open-to-all meetup for mentoring, advisement, and connections.

 The ExitEvent Network is mostly entrepreneurs and/or startup employees from hundreds of startups.
 The non-startup members are a mix of investors, support organizations, service providers, job-seekers, students, small business owners, and press.
 All are welcome, and we classify members into groups so you get the most out of your time.

 CONTACTGot news?
 We want to hear it: news[at]exitevent.com

 Founder and Advisor

 Joe Procopio is a serial entrepreneur and is the founder of ExitEvent.
 He is also currently the VP of Product Engineering for VC-backed startup Automated Insights.
 Joe writes about new and shiny things at TechJournal, News & Observer, WRAL TechWire, and other bylines, all of which can be found here.
 You can hit him on Google+